Certifiedtranslations

 A certified translation ensures legal certainty, because its correctness may be relied upon – meaning it can be used for all legal purposes.
 A judge that would rather save herself the trouble with lawyers will therefore request for certified translations from the get-go.
 Otherwise, the translations would have to be certified by a court expert, which takes up unnecessary time and money.

 Certified translations by Schleicher Sprachservice have a header accounting for the certification.
-They also bear the signature and official stamp of the certifying translator.
-They are also firmly connected to the source text in order to avoid any misunderstandings.
+They also bear the signature and official stamp of the certifying translator and are firmly connected to the source text in order to avoid any misunderstandings.

 Whenever the relevant authorities request for it.
 This is the case for most documents indicating civil status such as birth certificates, marriage certificates, or divorce decrees.
 Also translations of trade register extracts and powers of attorney should be certified.
 One thing is clear, however: having a certified translation is always a good idea!